 1 2 (example is Appendix A).
-The "Payroll Deduction Authorization/ PSU-AAUP Membership Application" will be updated periodically by the Association as it deems necessary.
-3 4 5 6 В. Whenever a member dues or voluntary representation fee rate change is required, by the 15 th of the month preceding implementation, the amount or rate of the payroll deduction shall be provided to the University in writing by the Association for implementation on the 1 st of the following month.
-7 8 C. PSU-AAUP will maintain and make available the "Authorization to Discontinue Member Dues or 9 Representation Fee Deduction" form.
-The Office of Human Resources will direct all requests for 10 this form to the Association.
-11 12 Section n 4: Payroll Processes 13 Sectio 11 4.
-1 ayron 1 roccsses 14 Α. The University will deduct current Association dues or voluntary representation fees from the 15 salary of each employee who voluntarily elects and authorizes such deduction as indicated on the 16 "Payroll Deduction Authorization/ PSU-AAUP Membership Application."
-17 18 В. Voluntary representation fees shall be calculated and withdrawn from employees who have 19 authorized a deduction on any and all applicable salary received for the month.
-20 21 C. New authorizations submitted to payroll on or before the last calendar day for each month will be 22 effective for deductions in the following month.
-23 24 D. Paystub representations: 25 The University agrees to have clear representation information on the paystub to show the 26 following: 27 a.
-Member dues 28 29 30 b.
-Associate member duesc.
-Voluntary representation fees 31 c.
-Voluntary representation rees 32 E Banner coding for AAUP Status: 33 12.
-Membership, Voluntary Representation Fee Payer, Associate Member, and Non-member status 34 will be assigned separate codes for use in Banner to represent AAUP Status.
-35 will be usualline course for use in builder to represent this is due to 36 F. Banner coding for Date of Entry into the AAUP Bargaining Unit 37 This field shall indicate the date at which employee was first eligible for membership in the AAUP 38 Bargaining Unit.
+The "Payroll Deduction Authorization/ PSU-AAUP Membership Application" will be updated periodically by the Association as it deemsnecessary.
+3 4 B. Whenever a member dues or voluntary representation fee rate change is required, by the 15 th of the 5 6 7 month preceding implementation, the amount or rate of the payroll deduction shall be provided to the University in writing by the Association for implementation on the 1st of the following month.
+8 9 C. PSU-AAUP will maintain and make available the "Authorization to Discontinue Member Dues or Representation Fee Deduction" form.
+The Office of Human Resources will direct all requests for 10 11 this form to the Association.
+12 Section 4: Payroll Processes 13 A 'The II in the control of the cont 14 15 A. The University will deduct current Association dues or voluntary representation fees from the salary of each employee who voluntarily elects and authorizes such deduction as indicated on the 16 "Payroll Deduction Authorization/ PSU-AAUP Membership Application."
+17 D. Welender and according from the III by colouring design decrees from a consideration of the III by 18 B. Voluntary representation fees shall be calculated and withdrawn from employees who have 19 authorized a deduction on any and all applicable salary received for the month.
+20 C. Novy systemizations systemitted to nevyroll on on before the lest colondar day for each month will be 21 C. New authorizations submitted to payroll on or before the last calendar day for each month will be 22 effective for deductions in the following month.
+23 24 D. Paystub representations: 25 The University agrees to have clear representation information on the paystub to show the 26 following: 27 28 a.
+Member dues 29 b.
+Associate member dues 30 c.
+Voluntary representation fees 31 E. Panner and ing for AALID Status 32 E. Banner coding for AAUP Status: 33 Membership, Voluntary Representation Fee Payer, Associate Member, and Non-member status 34 will be assigned separate codes for use in Banner to represent AAUP Status.
+35 E. Dannon and in a few Date of Entwy into the AAUD Danosining Unit 36 F. Banner coding for Date of Entry into the AAUP Bargaining Unit 37 This field shall indicate the date at which employee was first eligible for membership in the AAUP 38 Bargaining Unit.
 This is a change from current field definition, which is the date that AAUP 39 deductions first began.
-40 41 Section n 4: Cancellation of Member Dues and Representation Fees 42 43 Α. PSU-AAUP will be responsible for receiving and verifying all member dues or voluntary 44 representation fee cancellation requests from members or fee payers and submitting those 45 cancellations to the Office of Human Resources.
+40 41 Section 4: Cancellation of Member Dues and Representation Fees 42 A DCII A A IID will be generally for a serious and a serio 43 A. PSU-AAUP will be responsible for receiving and verifying all member dues or voluntary 44 representation fee cancellation requests from members or fee payers and submitting those 45 cancellations to the Office of Human Resources.
+46

-B. The Office of Human Resources will accept the "Authorization to Discontinue Member Dues or Representation Fee Deductions" form (example is Appendix B), submitted to them by PSU-AAUP and signed by a PSU-AAUP representative as the only valid way to cancel dues or fees for any PSU-AAUP member.
+B. The Office of Human Resources will accept the "Authorization to Discontinue Member Duesor Representation Fee Deductions" form (example is Appendix B), submitted to them by PSU-AAUP and signed by a PSU-AAUP representative as the only valid way to cancel dues or fees for any PSU-AAUP member.